Explore Philippines' Island Paradise

 Zamboanga

-Activities: Visit the Great Sta.
-Cruz Island's pink sand beach, explore Fort Pilar, and shop for colorful vinta sails.
+Activities: Visit Great Sta.
+Cruz Island's pink sand beach, explore Fort Pilar, shop colorful vinta sails.

 Accommodation: Mid-range hotels, beachside accommodations.